kflagg/kflagg.github.io/_pages/research.md

 I wrote a [tutorial](https://doi.org/10.1080/02664763.2021.2023116) on fitting spatial log-Gaussian Cox process models using with R-INLA and a finite element (SPDE) approximation.
-Such models are be rather nontrivial to set up and there was very little documentation available before I wrote this.
+Such models are rather nontrivial to set up and there was very little documentation available before I wrote this.
 I released accompanying [example code](https://github.com/kflagg/jas-inla-review).